John A. Macdonald Legacy Review

 • Governments fail again!

-by MikeMahogany, about 3 years ago
+by MikeMahogany, over 3 years ago

 In my opinion when the issue surfaced around the residential school graves near Kamloops BC, governments at all levels had an opportunity to contact First Nation and Métis leaders to humbly ask in a respectful way how to best address this situation that would be acceptable to the aboriginal peoples.